samvrlewis/coreboot/ubootplay.md

         - this is defined to be
             #define CONFIG_SYS_INIT_SP_ADDR (NON_SECURE_SRAM_END - GENERATED_GBL_DATA_SIZE)
             - 0x40310000-224 = 0x4030FF20
+                - Why 0x40310000?
+I think this is because the "public RAM" as listed in the datasheet is up to 0x4030FFFF
             - generated gbl_data_size probs changes though
 cpu_init_crit
     lowlevel_init